The 5 Safe Sleep Rules You Are Probably Breaking (and How to Stop)

 Tiny little babies in their big cribs, or even just their empty bassinets can seem so…lonely.
 It can be tempting to add some cute stuffed animals, a warm blanket, or comfy pillow to help them feel more cozy.
 But, this truly goes against the basic safe sleep recommendations from the AAP.
 Their cribs or bassinets should be basically empty besides the baby and what baby is wearing (sleep sack or swaddle and pjs.)
+This includes any baby positioners, wedges, or large “loungers” like the Dock-a-tot and the SnuggleMe.
 Resist the temptation to put the cute stuffed bear from Grandma in there (except for a quick photo op J).

 Why breaking it is so dangerous: Having things like bumpers, pillows, or stuffed animals in the crib increases the risk of baby overheating or accidentally creating that air-pocket where they re-breathe their own carbon-monoxide.
 Thin blankets and the ties of bumpers are also a strangulation risk.